JWST Director's Discretionary Time

 STScI Directors have used substantial portions of DD time, on occasion, for major scientific initiatives.
 The prototype for this use of DD time was the Hubble Deep Field observations in 1994, a revolutionary set of observations that had enormous impact on the course of astronomy, and on the public imagination.
 These observations were followed up on Hubble with similar campaigns for the Hubble Deep Field South, the Ultra Deep Field, the WFC3 Early Release Science programs, the Frontier Fields, and ULLYSES.

 On JWST, the Director's Discretionary (DD) Early Release Science (ERS) Program was established to help maximize the science return.
-To increase the number and breadth of JWST observations that are public in time for GO Cycle 2 proposal preparation, the Director allocated 530 hours of Cycle 1 DD time to 13 community-led ERS programs.
-The majority of these observations, encompassing a wide range of science cases, instruments and observing modes, will be acquired in the first 5 months of science operations and become public immediately.
-The ERS teams are working hard to produce product deliveries shortly after data acquisition, including high-level data products, software tools, Jupyter notebooks, documentation, instrument performance, simulations, ancillary data, and community engagement events.
+To increase the number and breadth of JWST observations that were public in time for GO Cycle 2 proposal preparation, the Director allocated 530 hours of Cycle 1 DD time to 13 community-led ERS programs.
+The majority of these observations, encompassing a wide range of science cases, instruments and observing modes, were acquired in the first 5 months of science operations and become public immediately.
+The ERS teams produced data deliveries shortly, including high-level data products, software tools, Jupyter notebooks, documentation, instrument performance, simulations, ancillary data, and community engagement events.